Agoric/documentation/main/zoe/api/zoe.md

 brandKeywordRecord is an optional record mapping keywords to brands for each of the offers.
 - Returns: <router-link to="/zoe/api/records.html#offer-record">`{<AmountKeywordRecord>}`</router-link>

-Get the amounts associated with the keywords for the offer.
-If brandKeywordRecord is not specified, amounts are returned for only the Keywords that currently have allocated amounts (including empty amounts.)
-This might mean that amounts that will be included in the payout could be omitted if not specified.
+For the offer's keywords, get their associated amounts.
+If `brandKeywordRecord` is not specified, only keywords with currently allocated amounts (including empty amounts) have their amounts returned.
+If amounts to be included in the payout are not specified, they may be omitted.

-If brandKeywordRecord is specified, and amounts for some keywords haven't been assigned to the offer, empty amounts will be returned.
+If `brandKeywordRecord` is specified, and some keyword amounts aren't assigned to the offer, empty amounts are returned.

 ```js
 const { foo, bar } = E(zoe).getCurrentAllocation(offerHandle, ['foo', 'bar']);